-On Saturday and Sunday July 1 and 2, 2017, dine in an IKEA restaurant and then deduct your total restaurant bill from any home furnishings purchase of $100 or more.
+On select weekends like Labor Day, you can dine in an IKEA restaurant and then deduct your total restaurant bill from any home furnishings purchase of $100 or more.
 Be sure to have a Family Membership before you go; you can get a free membership at: IKEA Family Membership.

 Here is how the deal works (from IKEA):

 3. Present IKEA Family Card to store cashier.

 4. Give your coupon and receipt to the cashier and receive the total amount of your meal deducted from your purchase of over $100.